Disney to buy "Star Wars" producer for $4.05 billion

 The film's iconic characters also will boost Disney's sales of toys and other consumer products, particularly overseas, executives said.
 Sales of "Star Wars" items such as Darth Vader and Yoda action figures total roughly $215 million a year, Rasulo said.

-In 2005, the year the last "Star Wars" film was released, LucasFilm generated $550 million in operating income, he added.
+In 2005, the year the last "Star Wars" film was released, LucasFilm generated $550 million in operating income, Rasulo said.

+Disney also will be able to extend the presence of the franchise at its theme parks around the globe, Iger said.
+The company's parks already feature rides based on "Star Wars" and "Indiana Jones," another Lucas property.

+"Star Wars" characters also are likely to find a home on the Disney XD cable channel, which is aimed at young boys, Iger said.

+Iger wouldn't commit to keeping the "Star Wars" operation separate from Disney, as he did with Pixar and Marvel.

-Lucas will not sit on the Disney board despite his 2.2 percent stake in the company, Iger said.
-Jobs, who held a large stake in Disney after it bought Pixar, had a seat on Disney's board.
+And Lucas won't sit on the Disney board despite his 2.2 percent stake in the company, Iger said.
+The late Apple CEO Steve Jobs, who held a large stake in Disney after it bought his Pixar studio, had a seat on the Disney board.

-Earlier this year, Lucas had told the fan magazine Empire: "I'm moving away from the company, I'm moving away from all my businesses, I'm finishing all my obligations and I'm going to retire to my garage with my saw and hammer and build hobby movies.

-"I've always wanted to make movies that were more experimental in nature, and not have to worry about them showing in movie theatres."
+From a fan's perspective, critics said there was sure to be at least some excitement at the prospect of episode seven in the saga of Luke Skywalker and Darth Vader.

+"Do I want to see more Star Wars movies?
+Not really, but they're not making these movies for me," the film writer "Mr. Beaks" wrote on the well-regarded industry site Ain't It Cool News.
+"There's a whole new generation of Star Wars fans, and they worship the prequels like folks my age worshipped the original trilogy."

+Besides "Star Wars," the Lucasfilm deal also includes rights to the "Indiana Jones" franchise, though Disney did not elaborate on any plans for that series.

-(Additional reporting by Michael Erman in New York, Ronnie Cohen in Marin County, and Himank Sharma in Bangalore.; Writing by Ben Berkowitz.; Editing by Jonathan Werber, Saumyadeb Chakrabarty, Ciro Scotti and Edmund Klamann)
+(Additional reporting by Michael Erman in New York and Himank Sharma in Bangalore; Writing by Ben Berkowitz; Editing by Saumyadeb Chakrabarty and Ciro Scotti)

 LOS ANGELES Even the Razzie Awards are getting political.